scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/0_dataprepare.md

             width, height = img.size
             print(f'Processing Image: {filename} | Resolution: {width}x{height}')

-            # Determine the scaling ratio for the longest side to be 1024
+            # Determine the scaling ratio with the long side as 1024
             if max(width, height) > target_size:
                 if width > height:
                     new_width = target_size